Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 One of the advantages of using Haar-like features for object detection is their computational efficiency.
-They are suitable for real-time applications like video surveillance since they are rapid and effective to compute utilising integral images.
+They are suitable for real-time applications like video surveillance since they are rapid and effective to compute utilizing integral images.
 (Bąk, 2023)

 ## Conclusion: The Need for a Software Solution

-In this project, The parking application is being created for educational purposes in an effort to solve the widespread parking issue in our cities.
+In this project, the parking application is being created for educational purposes in an effort to solve the widespread parking issue in our cities.
 Time is lost, gasoline is consumed, and traffic is backed up due to Limerick City\'s old and inefficient parking systems.
 To